CROSSROADS MALL

 The mall was anchored by a 1-level (33,700 square foot), Henderson, North Carolina-based Roses 5-10 & 25 Cent store and 2-level (50,000 square foot) J.C.
 Penney.
 Charter tenants included Fink's Jewelers, Smartwear Irving-Saks, Hoffmeir's, Lazarus ladies' wear, Cato Ladies' Fashions, Sidney's ladies' wear, Peoples Drug and Kroger and Winn-Dixie supermarkets.

 An expansion was completed in the mid-1960s.
 A 1-level (103,000 square foot) Woolco discount mart opened for business on September 28, 1966.
 At the same time, the existing J.C.
 Penney was enlarged.
-The (88,000 square foot) "New Generation" store included a freestanding "Penneys" Auto Center.
+The (88,000 square foot) "New Generation" store included a freestanding Penneys Auto Center.
+With these modifications, the complex covered approximately 565,000 leasable square feet.

-The Roanoke-based S.H.
-Heironimus chain opened a CROSSROADS store, in existing mall space, on May 8, 1967.
-With these modifications, the shopping hub encompassed approximately 565,000 leasable square feet.
-On August 26, 1974, a SupeRx Drugs and (54,000 square foot) Kroger supermarket opened in a freestanding building on the west end of the mall site.
+On August 26, 1974, a SupeRx Drugs and (54,000 square foot) Kroger supermarket opened in a freestanding building on the west end of the site.
 The in-mall Kroger was shuttered and divided into inline store spaces.
+Up to this time, the mall had been in unincorporated Roanoke County.
+It was annexed into the "independent city" of Roanoke in 1976.

-Meanwhile, the CROSSROADS Woolco had closed in January 1983.
-Kmart set up shop in 87,400 square feet and began business on July 21, 1983.
-The remaining 15,500 square feet of store space was fashioned into a Food Court.
-This culinary complex, which included The Sandwich Shop and Oriental Express, opened in June 1986.
+Woolco had been shuttered in March 1983.
+Kmart set up shop in an 87,400 square foot section and opened on July 21, 1983.
+The remaining 15,500 square feet became a Food Court in June 1986.
 J.C.
-Penney had pulled up stakes in July 1985.
+Penney shut down in July 1985.
 A (71,000 square foot) section was rebuilt as a 2-level Circuit City Superstore, which opened for business on November 26, 1986.

-By May 2001, the mall's proprietor was going through bankruptcy.
-Kroger had closed in June 1994 and was eventually replaced by Birmingham-based Books-A-Million.
-The Waccamaw store was shuttered on June 29, 2001, with Circuit City shutting down in late 2004.
-A subsidiary of the Southeast Real Estate Corporation, of Mobile, Alabama, acquired CROSSROADS MALL at this time.
+In May 2001, the Zamias Company filed for Chapter 11 bankruptcy.
+They emerged from the proceedings in 2004.
+Meanwhile, Kroger had closed in June 1994 and was replaced by Birmingham-based Books-A-Million.
+Waccamaw was shuttered on June 29, 2001, with Circuit City shutting down in late 2004.

 Sources: